MicrosoftDocs/power-automate-docs/articles/email-triggers.md

 ## Trigger a cloud flow based on an email's sender

 In this tutorial, we create a cloud flow that sends a push notification to your mobile phone if any new email arrives from a specific sender (email address).
-The flow also marks any such email as *read*.
+The flow also marks any such email as Read.

 [!INCLUDE [sign-in-use-blank-select-email-trigger-and-inbox-folder](includes/sign-in-use-blank-select-email-trigger-and-inbox-folder.md)]